balderdashy/sails-docs/reference/websockets/sails.io.js/io.socket.on.md

 ### The 'connect' event
+When the Sails socket client is loaded on a page, by default, it begins connecting a socket for you automatically.
+When using the default, auto-connecting socket (`io.socket`), you don't have to wait for the socket to connect before using it.
+In other words, you can listen for other socket events or call methods like [`io.socket.get()`](http://sailsjs.com/documentation/reference/web-sockets/socket-client/io-socket-get) immediately.
+The Sails socket client will queue up anything you do in the mean time, and then replay it automatically once the connection is live.

-The Sails socket client connects a socket for you automatically, so direct usage like this **is not recommended for 99% of apps**.
+Consequently, direct usage of the "connect" event **is not necessary for most apps**.
 But in the spirit of completeness, it is worth mentioning that you can also bind your own "connect" handler:

 ```javascript
 io.socket.on('connect', function onConnect(){